-Two foetuses that have grown together due to incomplete intertwining of the embryoblast in the blastocyst stage on the 13th day after fertilisation have a double malformation, and are also called Siamese twins in reference to the famous pair of twins from Siam.
+Two fetuses that have grown together due to incomplete intertwining of the embryoblast in the blastocyst stage on the 13th day after fertilization have a double malformation, and are also called Siamese twins in reference to the famous pair of twins from Siam.
 Depending on the allocation of organs, which may range from a complete set of organs for each twin to shared organs, post-natal surgical separation is possible.

-In the event of a symmetrical double malformation, both foetuses have a complete set of organs, whereas with an asymmetrical malformation the uneven allocation leads to allocation to the more developed autosite with the less developed parasite, the development of which can be restricted to a tumour-like attachment in the form of a teratoma at the lowest level.
+In the event of a symmetrical double malformation, both foetuses have a complete set of organs, whereas with an asymmetrical malformation, the uneven allocation leads to allocation to the more developed autosite with the less developed parasite, the development of which can be restricted to a tumour-like attachment in the form of a teratoma at the lowest level.

 Terminology of the Malformations